About me

 Public events and academic work

 Continuous professional development and giving back to the community are very important to me.
-Here are some of my recent public and academic events and publications.
+Here are some of my recent corporate, public and academic events and publications.

 Professional Memberships: